Offshore and Coastal Structures

 download the MW88.exe program and all of your data files there.
 It

-makes it easier to run everything.
-Included in the 686Wave.zip package
+makes it far easier to run everything.
+No longer

-editor useful in generating wave equation data sets.
-Included in the
+editor useful in forming wave equation input data sets, and reading

 Hammer information sites: